The Longing: Plot

 The Longing begins with an old king informing the Shade that he will sleep for 400 days to recover his powers.
 After that time has passed, the Shade may awaken its master, and will be rewarded with "a world without longing".
-The king permits the Shade to wander inside his underground kingdom, but warns it against leaving.
+The king permits the Shade to wander inside his underground kingdom but warns it against leaving.
 While waiting to awaken the king, the Shade contemplates its own loneliness and muses over the nature of the king's reward.
-It considers leaving the kingdom for the outside world, and recalls that an exit from the caves exists far above from where the king sleeps.
+It considers leaving the kingdom for the outside world and recalls that an exit from the caves exists far above where the king sleeps.

 If the Shade waits all 400 days and awakens its master, the stirring of the king causes a cave-in.
-Once the event subsides, the king explains that he has given the Shade exactly what he promised, and created a world without longing "by destroying everything inside of it".
+Once the event subsides, the king explains that he has given the Shade exactly what he promised and created a world without longing "by destroying everything inside of it".
 The world ceases to exist, and the king and Shade rule over the endless void of the universe for eternity.
 Alternatively, if the Shade explores enough of the caves close to the surface world, it discovers a dark cavern at the edge of a bottomless pit.
 The Shade can either commit suicide by throwing itself into the pit, or continue onward to face the Darkness, a mysterious creature that resembles the Shade in appearance.
 Depending on how the player previously interacted with the Shade, it will either hide itself from the Darkness by closing its eyes, or be caught by the creature and sent back to its home.

 If the Shade hides from the Darkness and continues walking, it arrives at a cave just below the surface.
 There, the Shade is given the option of abandoning the kingdom by leaving through a well.
-If the Shade decides to leave, it is taken out of the well by either a young child, who drops the Shade back down the well to its death, or an elderly man.
+If the Shade decides to leave, it is taken out of the well by either a young troll, who drops the Shade back down the well to its death, or an elderly man.
 If the Shade is taken out by the man, the creature follows him to his home and is served dinner by his family.
-A post-credits scene shows that the Shade’s departure has caused the king to die.
+A post-credits scene shows that the Shade's departure has caused the king to die.